 There are many ways to earn extra money from home: cash back sites, surveys, direct sales companies, and blogging.
 One of the lesser known ways to create an income from home is to create content to sell to bloggers and other websites.
 Some people call this work being a VA or Virtual Assistant, some refer to themselves as ghost writers, and others refer to their job as content creators.
 No matter what you call it, this is a great work from home field.

 Why is this an important gig?
 Think of busy bloggers who don’t have time to always churn out high-quality content.
 It’s freelance writing but for a specific niche.
 For example, some content creators sell recipes or roundups to bloggers.
 Before you start, make sure you have access to a computer (I use my new Intel 2in1 machine), a word processing software (Google Drive is free), a Facebook account, and a PayPal account.
+You can also use a word counter to help count words, characters, sentences, paragraphs and pages in real-time, along with spelling and grammar.
 Are you ready to learn more?
 Keep reading!

 Where to Sell